drshahizan/BDM/exercise/case/cs6.md

 - (5) [Case Study: How a bank turned challenges into opportunities to serve ....](https://blogs.oracle.com/nosql/post/case-study-how-a-bank-turned-challenges-into-opportunities-to-serve-its-customers-using-nosql-database)

 ### Questions
-I can help you generate some questions related to big data management and cloud computing based on the case study you provided.
-Here are 10 possible questions:

 - What are the benefits and challenges of using Google Cloud Platform (GCP) for data processing and NoSQL?
 - How does Spotify use Google Cloud Storage (GCS) to store the raw and processed data in various formats, such as CSV, JSON, Parquet, etc.?